Bracebridge Heath: St John's Hospital

 St John's Hospital closed in December 1989 and the site has been sold to a property developer who has built 183 luxury homes and apartments there.
 The original hospital buildings are classified as Grade II listed buildings.

-Further enlargement

-Building work has continued with the construction of a housing development on Grantham Road on the site of the old 'Texaco' petrol station.
-Almost opposite is the old Pegasus service station (now derelict for some years), which is now used as a car wash, houses have also been constructed within this area.

 Public houses

-Modern Bracebridge Heath has three public houses.
+Bracebridge Heath has three public houses.

 'The Blacksmiths Arms' now shortened to 'The Blacksmiths', on the site of the Victorian blacksmith's shop and beerhouse built, opened and run by the family of William Green, a Harmston farmer, in 1852.
 It stands at the point where London Road divides into the Sleaford Road (A15) and the Grantham Road (A607).
 It has recently been refurbished and re-opened after standing derelict for some years.
 Directly opposite this on the western side of Grantham Road is the 'John Bull' since 2007 renamed 'The Bull'.
 Its first spirit license was granted to Thomas Spain, 16 October 1849.
 'The Homestead' public house is a late-1990s building conversion of one of the former hospital buildings, which served originally as the hospital Superintendent's residence.
 (Built in 1906 for Dr. Thomas Leonard Johnston).

-There was one other, now long closed, opened to serve the large Irish labour force building the Lincolnshire County Pauper Lunatic Asylum.
-The old pub still stands, its face basically unaltered, but divided into two houses, in a row of stone cottages, south of the junction with the A607 on the A15 Sleaford Road.
-Bought out of the Red Hall Estate, on 3 December 1849 from the Chartist land agent Thomas Allsop, it was built and opened in early 1850 by Andrew Binns, a builder turned publican, and was named the 'Mason's Arms'.
-With the opening of the 'John Bull' in 1849, it may be assumed trade had always been somewhat speculative.
-The 'Mason's Arms' was put up for sale on 3 August 1850, with its 2 acres of land, finally closing as public house in 1859, it became thereafter fully residential.